norihiro/obs-vnc/README.md

 ## Furture plan

 * support MacOS,
-* limit rectangle to be updated,
-* configurations for hide cursor, compression, user-name, etc.,
+* configurations for hide cursor, color-depth, user-name, etc.,
 * and other items if requested.